 Working hours: How to get the right balance

-As many farmers and growers across the country begin harvesting, there is a need to get the job done, but also to ensure that all workers on farm have sufficient rest to help them stay alert and stay safe.
+As many farmers and growers across the country are harvesting, there is a need to get the job done, but also to ensure that all workers on farm have sufficient rest to help them stay alert and stay safe.

 Anyone who is fatigued is likely to suffer a decline in mental and physical performance.
 Prolonged exertion, sleep loss and disruption of the body’s internal clock can all take a toll.
 There is also a link between workload and fatigue and evidence that workers are more easily fatigued if their work is machine paced, complex or monotonous.